kollegorna/snackverkstan.se/README.md

 ## Deployment

-Codeship automatically deploys master branch to S3 bucket.
+Codeship automatically deploys master branch to a VPS on Digital Ocean.